Introducing the Student Consultancy Hub

-Welcome to the page of the Living Lab (LL).
-The Living Lab is a platform that facilitates research on ‘real life’ sustainability issues by students from various studies at the university.
-The LL aims to gather cases on sustainability from the university, as well as from external parties.
-The research facilitated by the LL supports the transition to a more sustainable university and aims to help external parties to become more sustainable as well.
-To top that off, the LL also enhances the research experience of the students and gives them the opportunity to gain the capacity to solve complex problems for their future careers.
+Welcome to the page of the Student Consultancy Hub.
+The Hub is a platform that facilitates research on ‘real life’ sustainability issues by students from various studies at the university.
+The Hub aims to gather cases on sustainability from the university, as well as from external parties.
+The research facilitated by the Hub supports the transition to a more sustainable university and aims to help external parties to become more sustainable as well.
+Further, the Hub also enhances the research experience of the students and gives them the opportunity to gain the capacity to solve complex problems for their future careers.

 - Offering the opportunity to both internal and external parties to present sustainability centered issues or ‘cases’ to be researched by students of the VU.